mhrimaz/AwesomeJavaFX/README.md

 - <a name="ScenicView"></a>[Scenic View](http://fxexperience.com/scenic-view/) - Scenic View is a JavaFX application designed to make it simple to understand the current state of your application scenegraph, and to also easily manipulate properties of the scenegraph without having to keep editing your code.
 This lets you find bugs, and get things pixel perfect without having to do the compile-check-compile dance.
 - [SmartCSVFX](https://github.com/frosch95/SmartCSV.fx) - A simple JavaFX application to load, save and edit a CSV file and provide a JSON configuration for columns to check the values in the columns.
 - [Lib-Tile](https://github.com/Naoghuman/lib-tile) - Lib-Tile is a multi Maven project written in JavaFX and NetBeans IDE 8.0.2 and provides the functionalities to use and handle easily Tiles in your JavaFX application.
-- [ReactorFX](https://github.com/shadskii/ReactorFX) - ReactorFX integrates Project Reactor and JavaFX by providing a simple API to create reactive Flux from JavaFX Controls, Dialogs, Observables, and Collections.
 - [SyntheticaFX](http://www.jyloo.com/syntheticafx/) - SyntheticaFX provides themes and components mainly made for professional business applications on the desktop.
 The library is growing, new controls are under construction and will be added in future releases.
 The target platform of the final release is Java 9 or above.
 - [RxJavaFX: JavaFX bindings for RxJava](https://github.com/ReactiveX/RxJavaFX) - RxJavaFX is a simple API to convert JavaFX events into RxJava Observables and vice versa.
 It also has a scheduler to safely move emissions to the JavaFX Event Dispatch Thread.
 - [FontAwesomeFX](https://bitbucket.org/Jerady/fontawesomefx) - FontAwesome in JavaFX with FontAwesomeFX